Vocal Range: A2 – G5 – B5 (E7) (3 Octaves and a major second)https://therangeplanet.proboards.com/thread/281/lady-gaga

 Gaga utilizes distinctive, unique vocal phrasing, that allows for her to communicate an array of emotions.
 She is capable of singing simple melisma, but she does not overuse the technique and focuses more on tone manipulation and delivery to impress, by distorting the sound and altering her mouth and vowel shaping.In her performance of the Star-Spangled Banner for President Joe Biden’s inauguration, she utilized diphthongs heavily.
 Her understanding of her own voice and how to achieve different colors, tones, and textures, allows her voice to transcend through multiple genres, including balladry, dance/pop, country, jazz, and rock, never approaching one exactly the same as the other.
-She delivers great legato lines and respectable staccato ones as well.
-Thanks to impressive breath support, she has the ability to hold pitches for extended periods without wavering.
+Across genres she delivers great, lyrical legato lines as expected of her fach.
+Thanks to impressive breath support, she has the ability to hold notes for extended periods without wavering.

 Her low notes are very dark and full, and she seems to feel comfortable approaching these notes and darkening them effectively, consistently supporting down to Eb3.
 She has a very relaxed and open middle register, with great control over her passaggio to create a clean sound in her phrases.
-Her belts are resonant and supported well, with the capacity to stretch up to G5 in early recordings, and up to F#5 in “Do What U Want,” although she seems to avoid going this high now.
+Her belts are resonant and well-supported, and with the capacity to stretch up to G5 in early recordings, and up to F#5 in “Do What U Want,” although she seems to avoid going this high now.
 While these notes were occasionally shouty early in her career – in part due to simultaneous dance routines – she achieves these notes with a very consistent pseudo-operatic approach now.
-Her stamina here is also noteworthy, as she is capable of rapid firing high belts, (see the last chorus of E5s in “Marry the Night”).
+Her stamina here is also noteworthy, as she is capable of phrasing at the top of her range (see the last chorus of E5s in “Marry the Night”).
 While she may occasionally drop support here, she is by and large technically consistent in this part of her range.

 Overall Lady Gaga is rightfully regarded as one of the best Pop vocalists today.
 Her vocal training throughout her career and her discipline in adhering to it has helped solidify her reputation and diversify her career.
 While she still has some relatively minor technical imperfections, her voice will likely be preserved later in her career thanks to the steps that she has taken early on.